top of page

 The clerestory takes the form of four two light windows; the east end is impressive, reflecting of the wealth of the manor when building was underway.
 Chancel runs seamlessly in to north and south chapels, separated only by buttresses; all three under battlements.

 Stone heads peer out from throughout the exterior; including a stern faced gentleman with long hair and impressive beard and moustache who looks on in a slight disapproving manner.
-We see tethered beats, mouth pullers and a grinning impish like figure who gleefully holds its legs over its shoulders, exposing itself to anyone who cares to look up and notice.
+We see tethered beasts, mouth pullers and a grinning impish like figure who gleefully holds its legs over its shoulders, exposing itself to anyone who cares to look up and notice.
 Fortunately, this wasn’t as anatomically correct as some that I have seen over the years and I was to see another in similar vein at neighbouring Denton half an hour or so later.

 Whilst taking a look at the exterior, I was diverted for a short time by a beautiful building to the east of the church grounds.
 Tudor style in design with bell tower and some glorious chimneys; this is the Old School House, which has Grade II Listing; one of no fewer than 79 listed structures in this village.